Alternative to Classroom Study Options

 - Send COE and DD-214 via fax (617-989-4201, ATTN: SCO) with your Full name, Wentworth ID number and Major

-Students may have acquired college-level learning from non-college professional development programs, training experiences offered by an employer, professional associations, community-based organizations or military experience.
-This non-college learning might have been evaluated for college credit by the American Council on Education (ACE) CREDIT program.
-You can find more details about this program.
-If such an evaluation exists, CPCE can accept the recommended credits into a student’s degree plan if it fits within the degree requirements.
+Students may have acquired college-level learning from non-college professional development programs, training experiences offered by an employer, professional associations, community-based organizations, or military experience.
+This non-college learning might have been evaluated for college credit by the American Council on Education (ACE) credit program.
+Students can find more details about this program.
+If such an evaluation exists, Wentworth can accept the recommended credits into a student’s degree plan if it fits within the degree requirements for the following degree programs: ABCM, AENT, BBCM, BSFM, BSPM and undergraduate certificates CPFM,CMPC, CPPM and PLS.

-Students in the College of Professional and Continuing Education can earn a maximum of 45 credits in a bachelors’ degree program and 27 in associates for learning experiences that took place outside of the classroom, through work experience, training programs, or volunteer opportunities.
-Students must be admitted into the University for a specific program and must enroll and successfully complete the PLA course in the CPCE within their first two semesters.
+Degree seeking students in the following programs, ABCM, AENT, BBCM, BSFM and BSPM are eligible to earn a maximum of 45 credits in a bachelors’ degree program and 27 credits in associates degree program for learning experiences that took place outside of the classroom, through work experience, training programs, or volunteer opportunities.
+Students must be admitted into the University for a specific program and must enroll and successfully complete the PLA course within their first two semesters.
 Credits through PLA are considered as part of your incoming credits and therefore cannot be taken or applied at the completion of your program.